fynv/ThrustRTC/docs/README.md

 ## Context Objects

-In ThrustRTC, a context object mains a list of headers that need to be included from device code, global constants, and most importantly, a cache of loaded kernels.
+In ThrustRTC, a Context object mains a list of headers that need to be included from device code, global constants, and most importantly, a cache of loaded kernels.
 When user submits a kernel that is already loaded in the current context, it will used directly and will not be compiled and loaded again.

 ### Creation

-In C++, a context object can be created using its default constructor:
+In C++, a Context object can be created using its default constructor:

 ```cpp
 #include "TRTCContext.h"